ImagineForgee/Waystones-pets-addon/IDEAS.md

 ## 🐾 Pet Selection & Management

 ### 🔹 Shift + Use Selection
-- Open a GUI when shift+using a Waystone to select pets.
+- Open a GUI when a button is clicked in the waystones gui Waystone to select pets.
 - List nearby tamed pets with checkboxes.
 - Support persistent selection storage.